microsoft/FluidFramework/experimental/framework/data-objects/src/signalManager/README.md

 ## API
 `SignalManager` provides a few simple methods to send signals and add/remove listeners to specific signals as well:
 - `submitSignal(signalName: string, payload?: Jsonable)` - Sends a signal with a payload to its connected listeners
-- `onSignal(signalName: string, listener: SignalListener)` - Adds a listener for the specifies signal.
+- `onSignal(signalName: string, listener: SignalListener)` - Adds a listener for the specified signal.
 Same behavior as EventEmitter's `on` method.
 - `offSignal(signalName: string, listener: SignalListener)` - Removes a listener for the specified signal.
 Same behavior as EventEmitter's `off` method.

 ## Common Patterns